xbrainmap/xbrainmap/doc/source/overview.rst

 Objectives
 ----------

 This and that...

 Features
 --------
 * Registration of x-ray micrographs
-* Reconstruction of full mouse brains
+* Reconstruction of full mouse brain microstructure
 * Segmentation of neurons and blood vessels
-* High-performace and automated processing workflows
+* High-performace and automated data processing workflows